tidewave-ai/tidewave_python/README.md

 When initializing `Tidewave()`, the following options are supported:

 - `allow_remote_access:` allow remote connections when True (default False)
-- `allowed_origins:` list of allowed origin hosts (default [])
 - `team`: enable Tidewave Web for teams

 ## Troubleshooting

-Tidewave expects your web application to be running on `localhost`.
-If you are not running on localhost, you may need to enable additional configuration, such as `allow_remote_access`.

-Furthermore, Tidewave only runs while in `DEBUG`/`app.debug` mode on all frameworks.

-If you want to use Docker for development, you either need to enable the configuration above or automatically redirect the relevant ports, as done by [devcontainers](https://code.visualstudio.com/docs/devcontainers/containers).
-See our [containers](https://hexdocs.pm/tidewave/containers.html) guide for more information.

 ### Content security policy